anvaka/graph-to-vector-field/README.md

 That's it.
 You should see the animated vector field.

-## Changing base vector field texture.
+## Changing base vector field texture

-I tried to document the code that generate vector field texture.
-The easiest place to start is to change a vector field definition in the javascript file.
-You can also try your own graphs.
+I tried to [document the code](https://github.com/anvaka/graph-to-vector-field/blob/master/index.js) that generates vector field texture.
+The easiest place to start is to change a [vector field definition](https://github.com/anvaka/graph-to-vector-field/blob/0e750e4aab8c13e0b70b9b8c919d4eadc4c49428/index.js#L42-L54) in the javascript file.

-You can also play with various RBF functions.
+You can also [try other graphs](https://github.com/anvaka/graph-to-vector-field/blob/0e750e4aab8c13e0b70b9b8c919d4eadc4c49428/index.js#L31-L39), [play with](https://github.com/anvaka/graph-to-vector-field/blob/0e750e4aab8c13e0b70b9b8c919d4eadc4c49428/index.js#L56-L64) various [RBF functions](https://en.wikipedia.org/wiki/Radial_basis_function).

+Remember to run `npm run build` after each modification, so that a new vector field texture is created in the `out/` folder.

 *Note:* Current implementation doesn't necessary need to use graphs.
 Any set of points would do just fine.
 Though, as mentioned above - this was a toy project to learn how to encode graphs.